-WRHS receives a significant amount of donated services from approximately 200 unpaid volunteers who assist in program, fund-raising and special project initiatives.
+WRHS receives donated services from unpaid volunteers who assist in program, fund-raising and special project initiatives.
 WRHS would recognize significant contributions of services received when those services (a) create or enhance nonfinancial assets, or (b) require specialized skills, are provided by individuals possessing those skills, and would typically need to be purchased if not provided by the donation.
-WRHS did not recognize revenue from contributed services for the year ended June 30, 2021 as the recognition criteria above were not met.
+WRHS did not recognize revenue from contributed services for the year ended June 30, 2022 as the recognition criteria above were not met.